robotraconteur-contrib/RobotRaconteur_Gazebo_Server_Plugin/README.md

 ## Designing clients

 Clients using Python, MATLAB, and JavaScript will automatically generate object references to communicate with the server plugin.
-For the other languages, the file `experimental.gazebo.robdef` contains the full service definition to use with RobotRaconteurGen.
+For the other languages, the file `org.gazebosim.gazebo.robdef` contains the full service definition to use with RobotRaconteurGen.

 ## Examples